Digital to Analogue Converters

 As above but with even higher grade components including superior I/V interfaces, E182CC output stage and even higher grade output transformers.

 The DAC 5 Special is close to the ultimate evolution of the AN digital philosophy.
-It has dual mono power supplies and 6463 triode output stage, with copper wired ‘C’ cored output transformers.
+It has massive dual mono power supplies and 6463 triode output stage, with substantial ‘C’ cored output transformers.